rstefko/TimeClock/README.md

 ![timeclock_tray](Images/timeclock_tray.png)

 Just use your mouse to start or stop counting by clicking the clock icon.
+You can adjust the times if needed.

 ![timeclock_workreport](Images/timeclock_workreport.png)